Children need enough food and nutrients to fuel their growth and development. Healthy meals and snacks should be based on Canada’s Food Guide.

 If you have concerns about your toddler or preschooler’s diet and eating habits:

-- A NutriSTEP™ screen is available for Toddlers (18 months to 23 months) and Preschoolers (3 to 5 years).
+- Check out Nutri-eSTEP™.
+The online version of the NutriSTEP™ screen.
+NutriSTEP™ is available for Toddlers (18 months to 23 months) and Preschoolers (3 to 5 years).
 The screen asks questions about nutrition, eating habits, physical activity, and growth and development.
-A Public Health Nurse is available to help parents complete the NutriSTEP™ screen and provide resources.

 Feeding Your School-Aged Child: